• Skip to primary navigation

 What is quark?

 Quark is a very common ingredient used in cooking and baking in Germany.
-According to Wikipedia “Quark or quarg is a type of fresh dairy product made by warming soured milk until the desired amount of curdling is met, and then straining it.
+According to Wikipedia, โ€œQuark (the link opens in a new tab) or quarg is a type of fresh dairy product made by warming soured milk until the desired amount of curdling is met and then straining it.
 It can be classified as fresh acid-set cheese.
 Traditional quark is made without rennet.
-It is soft, white, and unaged, and usually, has no salt added.”
+It is soft, white, and unaged and usually has no salt added.โ€

 Quark is not only common in Germany, but also pretty much all over Europe, in all German-speaking European countries, but also in Poland and Russia.

-I use it for many other bread spreads, I make desserts with quark, something like this Strawberry Mascarpone Dessert or this amazing Strawberry Tiramisu.
+I use it for many other bread spreads; I make desserts with quark, something like this Strawberry Mascarpone Dessert or this amazing Strawberry Tiramisu.

 How to replace quark in recipes?